au-ts/libvmm/docs/MANUAL.md

 ## Multiple vCPUs

 There is support for multiple vCPUs (up to 16) on ARM.

-To change the number of vCPUs supported, override the value of `GUEST_NUM_VCPUS` when compiling libvmm.
+The number of vCPUs that the VMM will manage is configured when setting up the guest via `guest_init`.

 libvmm expects the vCPU IDs to be consecutive, with zero being the boot vCPU ID.